2025 Summit League men's basketball tournament

 The 2025 Summit League men's basketball tournament was the postseason men's basketball tournament for the Summit League for the 2024–25 season.
 All tournament games were played at the Denny Sanford Premier Center in Sioux Falls, South Dakota, from March 5–9, 2025.

-Omaha clinched the Summit League's automatic bid to the NCAA tournament, after both the Mavericks and St. Thomas both won their tournament semifinal games, since St. Thomas is ineligible for NCAA postseason play as a team transitioning from Division III.
+Omaha clinched the Summit League's automatic bid to the NCAA tournament, after both the Mavericks and St. Thomas both won their tournament semifinal games, since St. Thomas was ineligible for NCAA postseason play as a team transitioning from Division III.
 The matchup between Omaha and St. Thomas in the Summit League championship marked the first ever appearance in a Division I conference tournament championship game for both teams.
 Omaha defeated St. Thomas in that matchup to secure their first ever Summit League championship.

 Seeds

 All nine conference teams participated in the tournament.
 Teams were seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.
 The tiebreakers operated in the following order: